Transfer learning with affine model transformation: Experimental Results

-\section{Experimental results}
+\section{Experimental Results}

-We demonstrate the potential of the affine model transfer through three different case studies: (i) the prediction of feed-forward torque at seven joints of the SARCOS anthropomorphic robot arm \citep{williams2006gaussian}, (ii) the prediction of lattice thermal conductivity of inorganic crystalline materials \citep{Yamada2019PredictingMP}, (iii) TL for bridging the gap between experimental and theoretical values of specific heat capacity for organic polymers \citep{hayashi2022radonpy}.
-Experimental details are described in Appendix \ref{sec:apd-exp-detail}.
+We demonstrate the potential of the affine model transfer through two case studies: (i) the prediction of feed-forward torque at seven joints of the robot arm \citep{williams2006gaussian}, and (ii) the prediction of review scores and decisions of scientific papers \citep{Singh2022SciRepEvalAM}.
+The experimental details are presented in Section \ref{sec:apd-exp-detail}.
+Additionally, two case studies in materials science are presented in Section \ref{sec:apd-addExp}.
 The Python code is available at \url{https://github.com/mshunya/AffineTL}.

-\subsection{Kinematics of the robot arm}
+\subsection{Kinematics of the Robot Arm}